 How long can water remain in a storage container?

 Most storage containers will last years after filled for the first time.
-Based on the model, and the material you choose, the longevity will fluctuate.
+Based on the model and the material you choose, the longevity will fluctuate.
 Many BPA-Free models can keep water for years and keep it clean and fresh.

-What plastic containers are safe for water storage?
+What are plastic containers safe for water storage?

 The first thing you want to confirm is that the entire storage container is BPA-Free.
 From there, you will want to make sure that plastic grade is #1, #2, or #4.
 These are the plastics that are rated to handle water storage in the long and short term.